 About Stories That Live

-The Stories That Live program is a unique fellowship program that connects college students with Holocaust survivors to create meaningful relationships.
-Launched by the Rohr Center for Jewish Life in 2015, the program has touched and inspired thousands of students in the Philadelphia area and beyond.
+The Joseph Gringlas Z”L Stories That Live program is a unique fellowship that connects college students with Holocaust survivors to create meaningful relationships.
+Launched by the Rohr Center for Jewish Life-Chabad at Bryn Mawr, Haverford and Swarthmore in 2015, the program has touched and inspired thousands of students in the Philadelphia area.

 Stories That Live (STL) Fellows are paired with Holocaust survivors and are passionate to get to know the survivors in a real and meaningful way.
-STL facilitates one-on-one meetings (or remote meetings) over the semester to foster a long-term appreciation for the survivors.
+STL facilitates one-on-one meetings over the semester to foster a long-term appreciation for the survivors.

-STL also facilitates Holocaust Survivor lecture events at college campuses — giving broad student audiences a chance to meet a survivor and hear first-hand testimony of the events leading up to the Holocaust and to provide students with crucial knowledge and tools to fight Antisemitism.
+STL also facilitates Holocaust Survivor lectures at college campuses – giving broad student audiences a chance to meet a survivor and hear first-hand testimony of the events leading to the Holocaust.
+Students are also supported in leading an antisemitism awareness workshop to raise awareness amongst their peers and to combat modern-day antisemitism.

 Apply For A Fellowship